Learning & Teaching Grant Program (LTG)

 |Funds from other sources||

 Additional Notes and Ineligible Expenses:

-- All non-consumable items purchased with the awarded funds will remain the property of Ryerson University.
+- All non-consumable items purchased with the awarded funds will remain the property of the University.

-- Faculty course release cannot be funded by an Learning and Teaching Grant.
+- Faculty course release cannot not be funded by an LTG.

 - Wages for faculty, regularly assigned teaching assistants, or staff members who would normally be employed by the university, are considered ineligible expenses.